dbaldridge-lab/htcf/jupyter_vscode.md

 #### Troubleshooting
-**VSCode can't find the kernel in a spack environment** Navigate to where the kernel spec was installed, which is typically in a folder in the following location:
+**VSCode can't find the kernel in a spack environment** Start a tunnel.

+Navigate to where the kernel spec was installed, which is typically in the following location:
 ```
 cd $HOME/.local/share/jupyter/kernels
 ```